 Green gas is made through a process called anaerobic digestion.
 This uses bacteria to break down organic materials, like food or farm waste, to release biogas.
 Biogas is then purified and turned into biomethane, which is injected into the gas grid.
 Once in the grid, it’s piped into homes across the UK and used for things like heating or powering cookers.

-We buy green gas to match the financial year.
-For April 2018-March 2019, 74% of our green gas came from purpose-grown crops, 18% came from food and farm waste, and 8% came from residues like vegetable peelings or cereal straw.
+We work with generators who use a variety of feedstocks to produce their renewable gas.
+For April 2019 to March 2020, the latest data available, 93% of our green gas came from purpose-grown crops, 4% came from food and farm waste, and 3% came from residues like vegetable peelings or cereal straw.

 Is Bulb's green gas vegan?

-For 2018-19, 18% of our green gas came from food or farm waste.
+For 2019 to 2020, 4% of our green gas came from food or farm waste.
 A small chunk of that includes things like pig poo or cow manure – in other words, animal by-products.
 It’s the same type of waste that’s used to fertilise and grow organic vegetables.
-As with many life choices, being a vegan is complex, and where you draw the boundaries is very a personal decision.
+As with many life choices, being a vegan is complex, and where you draw the boundaries is a personal decision.

 We would like to see less waste produced across every industry and every area of society.
 We support the Anaerobic Digestion and Bioresources Association (ADBA)'s advice that while meat is still part of the UK’s diet, and the meat industry is producing waste, leaving animal by-products to decompose naturally is more environmentally harmful than turning them into something usable like green gas.
 Left untouched, animal waste emits methane, which is 21 times more harmful as a greenhouse gas than carbon dioxide.